Marcos-OLiveiraVO/DS-algorithms/README.md

 ## Contact

-I hope this repository proves useful to you in your own study and development of skills in data structures and algorithms!
+I hope this repository proves useful to you in your own study and development of skills in data structures and algorithms.